-BOTH BLACK BEARS (URSUS AMERICANUS) AND GRIZZLY/BROWN BEARS (URSUS ARCTOS) ARE FOUND THROUGHOUT Wrangell-St. Elias.
+BOTH BLACK BEARS (URSUS AMERICANUS) AND GRIZZLY/BROWN BEARS (URSUS ARCTOS) ARE FOUND THROUGHOUT THE PARK.
 A few precautions can help keep you safe while camping and hiking, and protect the bears.
-Once a bear learns to identify hikers, campsites, or cabins as a source for food, there is rarely a happy ending.
+Once a bear learns to identify hikers, campsites, or cabins as a source for food, there is rarely a happy ending for the bear.
 Encountering a Bear - If the bear is unaware of you, detour away quietly. - If the bear sees you, stop where you are.
 Wave your arms and talk to the bear in a calm voice.
 Retreat slowly, keeping the bear in sight. - If the bear follows you, stand your ground.
 DO NOT RUN. - If contact by a grizzly bear is imminent, play dead.
 Lie flat on the ground, face down and legs apart.
 Protect your neck.
 Leave your pack on to protect your back and strive to remain face down.
 If the attack is prolonged, fight back vigorously. - If it's a black bear, do not play dead, fight back vigorously. - Please report all bear encounters to a park ranger.

 Avoid All Encounters Watch for signs of bears such as tracks and scat.
 Be alert to potential food sources such as carrion, salmon spawning streams, and berry patches.
 Make noise, particularly where visibility is limited.
 Your voice is best-bear bells are not very effective.
 Travel in groups.
 Groups are noisier and easier for bears to detect.
-Food Storage When camping in the park, appropriate food storage is required.
-If car-camping, keep all food inside your car.
-If backcountry camping, you can borrow NPS-approved bear-resistant food containers (BRFCs) at park visitor centers.
-Carry Pepper Spray We strongly recommend that you carry bear spray.
+When camping in the park, appropriate food storage is required.
+If car camping, keep all food inside your car.
+If backcountry camping, you can borrow NPS-approved bearresistant food containers (BRFCs) at park visitor centers.
+Carry Bear Spray We strongly recommend that you carry bear spray.
 Bear spray containing capsaicin, a red pepper extract, is an effective, non-lethal deterrent against attacks by aggressive wildlife.
-Sprays have a maximum range of about six to eight yards.
-If discharged upwind or in a vehicle, they can disable the person using them.
-Use sprays approved by the EPA that contain at least eight ounces of deterrent.
+Sprays have a maximum range of about 18 - 24 ft.
+(6 - 8 meters).
+Caution: If discharged upwind or in a vehicle, they can disable the person using them.
 Firearms Firearms are allowed in Wrangell-St. Elias, but should never be used as an alternative to a common-sense approach to bear encounters.
 You are allowed to carry a concealed weapon in the park.
 However, you cannot carry a firearm into a federal building.
 A rifle of at least .30 caliber or a 12-gauge shotgun with slugs is recommended as defense against a bear.
 Alaska law makes provisions for shooting a bear in self defense if there is no alternative and the attack was unprovoked.
 If you are inexperienced, you are more likely to be injured by a gun than a bear, and any misplaced shot may enrage the bear further, prolonging an attack.
 We generally recommend that hikers carry bear spray rather than a firearm.
 The North District/Nabesna Area